-- 63. In the modified RTS, the content of Recital 2 related to derivatives with conditional amounts was modified by the addition of a justification based on the access to pricing information for derivatives with conditional amounts. - 64.
+- 64. In the modified RTS, the content of Recital 2 related to derivatives with conditional amounts was modified by the addition of a justification based on the access to pricing information for derivatives with conditional amounts. - 65.
 A class of derivatives is a defined term in Article 2(6) of EMIR.
 It is a 'subset of derivatives sharing common and essential characteristics'.
 As explained in Recital 2, the type of notional amount is one such characteristic for the interest rate derivatives on which this draft RTS is based.
-Indeed, interest rate derivatives can have three types of notional amounts:

-constant notional amount:
+Indeed, interest rate derivatives can have three types of notional amounts: - constant notional amount; - notional amount that vary over time in a predictable way (i.e. 'variable notional amount'); - notional amount that vary over time in an unpredictable way (i.e. 'conditional notional amount'). - 66.
+The conditionality feature mentioned above makes derivatives with conditional notional amount more complex in nature, making consequently their pricing and risk management also more complex.
+As a result, as of today, CCPs only accept for clearing the first two types of notional amount (constant and variable).